colinrozzi/nvim/README.md

-# My Neovim Configuration

-A personalized Neovim setup based on kickstart.nvim, focused on providing a clean, productive coding environment with modern features.

 ## Overview

 This configuration provides a balance of functionality and simplicity, with carefully selected plugins for a great development experience.
 It's designed to be: